M.A. in TESL Final Project

 - An essay outlining a rationale for the lesson plan, including linguistic objectives and a theoretically-informed description of teaching procedures and materials.

-Candidates must include one academic document in their portfolio.
+Candidates must include one academic document in their portfolio with a clear indication of the course associated with the document.
 The academic document should be matched to the candidate’s committee members’ areas of teaching and/or research.
-If the academic document was originally submitted as a part of the candidate’s course work, then the document should be accompanied by a brief (approximately one page or 300 words) explanation of how it has been revised since their original submission for course
+If the academic document was originally submitted as a part of the candidate’s course work, then the document should be accompanied by a brief (approximately one page or 300 words) explanation of how it has been revised since their original submission for course.

 The comprehensive exam, taken in the penultimate or final semester, is an opportunity for the M.A. in TESL candidate to synthesize and demonstrate his/her knowledge and understanding of the field of Teaching ESL/EFL.
 The Exam is a series of three written exams on materials covering TESL course that the student took during his/her program of study.
 One of the areas of examination must be ESL/EFL pedagogy-related.